FeezyHendrix/FeezyHendrix/README.md

 ### Hi there
 I'm a software Engineer for Fun, Written  Javascript, TypeScript and Python(Machine Learning)

-- Currently Learning Rust and Dart.
+- Currently Learning Rust, Go and Dart - Yes I can learn multiples language at once you capping!.

 #### Useful Links
 - [Twitter](https://twitter.com/feezyhendrix)